Layer Collapse Can be Induced by Unstructured Pruning: Experiments

+Besides pure unstructured pruning, we also explore the potential of combining NEPENTHE with structured layer removal methods to extend its applicability.
+In particular, we integrate the group lasso regularization used in SSL with NEPENTHE.
+Fig.~\ref{fig:N_SSL} shows the results of this combination.
+Although a slight drop in accuracy is observed when fewer layers are pruned compared with pure NEPENTHE, the joint approach enables the removal of a larger number of layers while maintaining competitive performance.
+This demonstrates NEPENTHE’s flexibility and its potential to serve as a general framework that can be coupled with various structured sparsity or layer-selection techniques to achieve both entropy-driven and structure-aware depth reduction.

-\subsection{Ablation study}
+\subsection{Ablation Study}

+In this section, we conduct several studies.
+First, we perform a classical ablation to analyze the contribution of each term within NEPENTHE.
+Second, we verify the layer collapse phenomenon induced by unstructured pruning using some of the most common two-interval rectifiers.
+Then, we extend this validation to rectifiers with more intervals.
+Moreover, we test the phenomenon beyond magnitude-based pruning by applying it to Wanda.
+Finally, we demonstrate the practical benefits of our approach in terms of inference time, memory usage, and energy consumption.

-We will perform, in this section, two different studies: the first is a classical ablation, where we analyze the contribution of each term employed within NEPENTHE, and the second where we will test NEPENTHE with some of the most popular rectifiers.
-Table~\ref{tab:ablation_study} provides an ablation study on the three key components identifiable within NEPENTHE: the entropy-based weighted pruned parameter budget~\eqref{eq:EntroMag_hat}, the presence of the don't care state in the entropy formulation~\eqref{eq:dontcare} and the filtering mechanism of non-zero entropy neurons~\eqref{eq:EntroMag}.
-Every component contributes towards the effectiveness of NEPENTHE.
+First, Table~\ref{tab:ablation_study} provides an ablation study on the three key components identifiable within NEPENTHE: the entropy-based weighted pruned parameter budget~(\eqref{eq:EntroMag}), the presence of the don't care state in the entropy formulation~(\eqref{eq:dontcare}), and the filtering mechanism of non-zero entropy neurons~(\eqref{eq:EntroMag}). {In table~\ref{tab:ablation_study}, we also report a depth-matched baseline trained from initialization.} The results show that each component contributes to the overall effectiveness of NEPENTHE, jointly enhancing both pruning stability and the emergence of layer collapse.

-Finally, Table~\ref{resnet18_acti} shows the test performance of ResNet-18 on CIFAR-10, for different rectifiers.
-NEPENTHE is not dependent on any particular rectifier and can be effective with any since our method removes three layers without performance loss for all the tested activations.
+Second, Table~\ref{resnet18_acti} shows the test performance of ResNet-18 on CIFAR-10 and pruned by NEPENTHE, for different rectifiers.
+The fact that unstructured pruning induces layer collapse is not dependent on any particular rectifier and can be effective with any, since our method removes three layers without performance loss for all the tested activations.

+Moreover, we evaluate NEPENTHE on MobileNet-V2 with ReLU6 trained on CIFAR-10.
+Table~\ref{tab:mobilenet_relu6} shows the results, indicating that NEPENTHE can remove layers with minimal performance loss.
+Note that ReLU6 is a rectifier divided into three intervals, suggesting that this layer collapse phenomenon also appears in models with rectifiers that have more states.
+We present the theory analysis for rectifiers with more than two intervals in Appendix~\ref{appendix:error_analysis_3}.

+Furthermore, Table~\ref{tab:wanda} presents the results of applying Wanda pruning within the NEPENTHE framework for ResNet-18 on CIFAR-10.
+In this setting, we replace magnitude pruning with Wanda as the underlying pruning criterion.
+With one layer removed, the model even achieves better performance, confirming that the layer collapse phenomenon induced by unstructured pruning is not limited to magnitude-based strategies but also arises under other popular methods such as Wanda.